 My husband and I had made the decision to branch out from chickens and buy our first goat.
-Obviously, we were a little green about the whole thing because we only purchased one (and one goat quickly turned into 3.)
+Obviously, we were a little green about the whole thing because we only purchased one (and 1 goat quickly turned into 3.)

-But nevertheless, we made our journey to the farm where our precious Nanny goat (yes, I named her Nanny.
+Nevertheless, we made our journey to the farm where our precious Nanny goat (yes, I named her Nanny.
 Original, I know) resided.
 And just like that, my goat family was born.
 She and I immediately connected, and I have loved her ever since.

 This leads us to this post.
 I’m going to share with you how we built a small ‘goat cabin’ with a loft bed for absolutely no money.

 Hopefully this post will inspire an original masterpiece of your own.

 - Recycled Wood

 - Nail Gun (Or Hammer and Nails)

 1. Collect Slabs

 Naturally, we built our goat cabin out of slabs.
 If you see my house you would quickly realize almost everything is built from pallets or slabs because we can usually easily gather them for free.